 Please note that students aged 70 and over are not covered by travel insurance.
 If you have any questions regarding travel coverage, please contact a Major Plan Client Services representative.

 When making claims, it is important to provide your name, permanent code and your policy/group number.
-Additionally, by providing your direct deposit information, you will receive your payment much faster.
+Additionally, by providing your direct deposit information, you will receive your payment much more quickly

 Claims will be processed after the amendment and withdrawal period ends.
 Claims are processed within six (6) business days of document receipt.